zerobuzz/vote-button/README.md

 Installation
 ------------

-you need to have nodejs and npm installed before you keep on reading. the following should get you going (in three different terminals).
+you need to have nodejs, npm, purescript, and pulp installed. the following should get you going (in three different terminals).

 ```